Sachar Dental NYC

 The rest of the new patient visit is very similar to our follow-up visits described below.

-Our dental hygienist will go over your chart history prior to taking you back into the exam room.
-Continuity of care is very important to us.
+Our dental hygienist will go over your medical chart history when you first arrive.
+Continuity of care is very important to us at Sachar Dental NYC.
 Therefore, we always review the details of your previous visits each time you return.
-This allows us to note any changes currently compared to previous findings allowing for more thorough diagnosis, and pertinent treatment.
+This allows us to note any changes currently compared to any previous findings allowing for more thorough diagnosis, and pertinent dental care and treatment.

-The hygienists will then perform their clinical examination of the teeth and gums and compare that to your previous visit.
-If there were gum pockets present previously, we will measure them again and compare them to the last measurements, giving us an objective comparison of their progression.
+Our dental hygienists will then perform their clinical examination of the teeth and gums and compare that to your previous visit.
+If there were deep gum pockets present previously, we will measure them again and compare them to the last measurements, giving us an objective comparison of their progression.
 This allows us to determine the treatment going forward.
 This evaluation of the gums and bone is called a periodontal examination.

 They will next evaluate for signs of wear and tear on the teeth and gums.
 They will evaluate for any new, or changes in gum recession.
 When necessary, they will perform digital dental x-rays.
 While the American Dental Association (ADA) recommends performing x-rays twice a year, at Sachar Dental NYC, our philosophy is to reduce the amount of radiation, and perform x-rays once a year, even though our new digital x-rays produce very little radiation exposure to the patient.
 For high risk patients, and patients with any significant pathology, we will perform x-rays more often than once a year.

 Dental teeth cleaning